spack/spack/lib/spack/docs/config_yaml.rst

 After a package is successfully installed, Spack deletes the temporary directory it used to build.
-Unsuccessful builds are not deleted, but you can manually purge them with :ref:`spack purge ---stage
+Unsuccessful builds are not deleted, but you can manually purge them with :ref:`spack purge --stage
 <cmd-spack-purge>`.

 .. note::